MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ## Integration service maintainance

-Keep integration services current in order to recieve the best virtual machine performance and features possible.
+Keep integration services current in order to receive the best virtual machine performance and features possible.

 **For virtual machines running on Windows 10 hosts:**